oskopek/cil/README.md

 sudo apt-get update && sudo apt-get install tensorflow-model-server
 ```

 #### Fasttext

+TODO fasttext

 #### Ensemble vote

-This ensemble vote was computed offline using Excel taking our 5 best models and classifying based on the majority vote.
+The ensemble vote was computed offline using Excel taking our 5 best models and classifying based on the majority vote.
 The Excel sheet we used is uploaded to `data_out` and named `prediction_ensemble.xlsx`

 ## Structure

-* `cil/` -
+* `cil/` - root Python package for most models.
     * `data/` - data loading and preprocessing
     * `models/` - neural network definitions
-* `data_in/` - input twitter data
+* `data_in/` - input twitter data and preprocessed data
-* `data_out/` - output data for kaggle
+* `data_out/` - output predictions, tensorboard events, ...
-* `glove` - glove embeddings with logistic regression or the random forest
+* `glove` - glove embeddings with logistic regression or random forests
-* `report/` - the final report/paper
+* `report/` - the final report
-* `transformer/` - transformer model
+* `transformer/` - the transformer model

 TODO add fasttext data